 Notice the difference in the pictures below.
 The first one I have my ribs out, as if they are connected to my arms when raised.
 In the other, my rib cage is lowered and my arms are lifted with the flexibility of my shoulders, not by puffing my chest.

 In the photos I have my arms raised to demonstrate the connection (and how to break it) between the shoulder girdle and rib cage.
 But keeping your shoulders back and ribs lowered is just as important while standing, walking, and going about your activities.

 Walking more is a tenant of primal fitness, but let’s take a deeper look at how to walk without hurting.

-First – ditch the shoes.
-Go barefoot as much as you can, easing your way into it.
-If you are used to wearing shoes at home, stop that nonsense.
+First – ditch the shoes!
 Invest in minimal shoes to places you can’t, or are uncomfortable with, going barefoot.
+If you’re used to wearing shoes in your house – stop that nonsense.
 (No, flip-flops are not considered minimal because our foot has to unnaturally grip to keep them on, making a natural gait impossible.)